 A power outage or furnace failure can happen at any time (like the day after your caretaker’s weekly walk-through!), causing the temperature in your home to dip dangerously low.
 You can prevent a freezing pipe fiasco by equipping your home with a freeze alarm.
 If the temperature in your house drops below your set-point, the freeze alarm will notify you and/or your caretaker of the problem.

 Some freeze alarms send notifications by phone to your landline and/or cell phone.
 Other models send email alerts but will require an Internet connection.
 There is also a very affordably-priced freeze alarm that sends only text message alerts.
 Choose a freeze alarm based on how you want to receive your alarm alerts as well as what communications methods are available at your location.
-For homes without a landline phone or Internet service, a freeze alarm can send out alerts through a cellular terminal.
+For homes without a landline phone or Internet service, get a cellular freeze alarm or hookup your freeze alarm to a cellular terminal.

 A less expensive alternative to a freeze alarm is a low temperature alert warning light that you place in a highly-visible window.
 If the temperature drops below 30 degrees F, a red flashing light will alert friends or neighbors.